 Personal factors that can lead to a risk of depression include:

-- Family history – depression can run in families and some people will be at an increased genetic risk.
-However, this doesn’t mean that a person will automatically experience depression if a parent or close relative has had the condition.
-Life circumstances and other personal factors are still likely to have an important influence.
+- family history – depression can run in families and some people will be at an increased genetic risk.
+However, this doesn’t mean that a person will automatically experience depression if a parent or close relative has had the condition

-- Serious medical conditions – can trigger depression in two ways.
-Serious conditions can bring about depression directly or can contribute to depression through the associated stress and worry, especially if it involves long-term management of a condition or chronic pain.
+- serious medical conditions – these can trigger depression in two ways.
+Serious conditions can bring about depression directly or can contribute to depression through the associated stress and worry, especially if it involves long-term management of a condition or chronic pain

 Changes in the brain